Alitma5094/Backup-4-dad/README.md

 A backup program made to replace the one that came with my dad's NAS

-**This program is designed for windows but should be easy to port to other platforms**
+**This program is designed for windows but should be easily portable to other platforms**

 ## Installation